 “Just like all players, we’ll listen to anybody on anything.
 That never changes for any player or coach.
 We’ll always listen to anybody.”

-Why the Cowboys aren’t rushing to make a trade
+Why Cowboys aren’t rushing to trade

 There are a few reasons why Dallas trading for Garoppolo isn’t in the cards.

 The first is that this morning on 105.3 The Fan, Jerry Jones said Prescott isn’t going to be placed on injured reserve, which would make him eligible to return in less than four weeks.
 Here’s what Jones said:

 “We want him to be in consideration for playing within the next four games.
 We feel better about it than we did Sunday night.”

 The other reason why Dallas isn’t likely to trade for Garoppolo is based on the lack of activity from the Cowboys this offseason.
 They haven’t made any big name trades or free agent signings.